-Rather than encouraging heroin use by creating facilities in which to legally use the drug, people need better access to heroin treatments that work.
+Rather than encouraging heroin use by creating facilities to use the drug legally, people need better access to heroin treatments that work.
 For example, providing individualized and humane medical detoxification protocols.
-The fear of suffering or not being able to overcome the withdraw phase keeps many within the progression of addiction.
-Drug dependence is one of the only physiological conditions that some professional in the field, still gives suffering therapeutic value.
+The fear of suffering or not being able to overcome the withdrawal phase keeps many within addiction progression.
+Drug dependence is one of the only physiological conditions that some professionals in the field still gives suffering therapeutic value.
 Assisting a heroin user in overcoming the withdrawal symptoms while medically controlling physical cravings can significantly maximize the chances of succeeding with the appropriate mental health care.

 The benefit of an individualized mental health treatment without the barriers of the physical discomforts is that it allows the patient and the healthcare provider to focus on the underlying heroin addiction culprit, rather than just treating the symptoms.
 Without a commitment to helping addicted individuals get treatment, supervised injection facilities do nothing to break the cycle of heroin addiction.
 By expanding treatment efforts and treating patients as individuals, we can assist and guide those who seek to break free from heroin addiction.